qgisau/qgis-au-website/_posts/TAGS.md

 <!-- This is a list of tags used in the website.
 Please add to it if you use a new one. -->
 <!-- Note the use of case - it will create a new one if you don't use the exact syntax -->

-- Event
+- Events

-- Hints and Tips
+- Hints and tips

 - People

+- QGIS release
-- QGIS Release
+- QGIS plugins

-- QGIS Plugins
+- QGIS AU